|Assistant Professor of Global Health, Epidemiology, and Nutrition |

 |Current Research Activities:|

-One of the group's projects is focused on vitamin D supplementation among patients with Tuberculosis, some of whom are co-infected with HIV.
-This randomized trial is expected to start recruiting participants in January 2014 in India (Clinicaltrials.gov #NCT01992263).
+Building upon this work, I am currently the principal investigator on a trial of vitamin D supplementation in patients with tuberculosis and those with HIV co-infection (Clinicaltrials.gov NCT01992263).
 The major outcomes of interest, in addition to treatment response, include immune competence and effect on vitamin D status.
-The group is also investigating the role of vitamin D in maternal and child health in a large cohort of pregnant women in partnership with colleagues at the St. John's Research Institute in Bangalore, India.
-In another study, Dr. Mehta is collaborating with the National Institute of Nutrition in Hyderabad, India to examine the association of vitamin D with immune activation in hospitalized children.
-In Kenya, the research group is focusing on shedding more light on the relationship of vitamin D status with vaccine responses among infants in collaboration with partners in New York.
+In another study, I am collaborating with the National Institute of Nutrition in Hyderabad, India to examine the association of vitamin D with immune activation in hospitalized children.
+In Kenya, my research group is focusing on shedding more light on the relationship of vitamin D status with vaccine responses among infants.

-Dr. Mehta is also the principal investigator of a randomized controlled trial of biofortified pearl millet (high iron and zinc) designed to examine the effects of its consumption on growth and immune and cognitive function among 700 infants in India.
-This trial is currently scheduled to start in mid-2014.
+A. Biofortification: My interest also extends to examining sustainable means of modifying nutritional status such as biofortification to achieve higher concentrations of micronutrients in staple crops through non-GMO approaches.
+I am the principal investigator of a randomized controlled trial of biofortified pearl millet (high iron and zinc) designed to examine the effects of its consumption on growth and immune and cognitive function among 700 infants in India (Clinicaltrials.gov NCT02233764).

-In collaboration with the Erickson lab, Dr. Mehta is involved in the development of novel smartphone-based assays for diagnosis of infectious diseases and nutritional deficiencies.
-In work supported by the Atkinson Center for a Sustainable Future, a prototype for detecting vitamin D status through the measurement of serum 25-hydroxyvitamin D concentrations has been developed recently.
-The aim is to extend the capability of this platform to detect the status of multiple micronutrients simultaneously ('multiplex') with a minimal amount of blood and at a low cost.
 While such devices can help with personalized monitoring of nutritional status in the resource-rich context, they can massively improve health services in poorer settings.
 Most primary health care centers, for example, in developing countries don't have access to conventional assays for nutritional status as they need sophisticated laboratory setups and trained personnel.
 Equipping such health care centers with a smartphone-based device, which can be easily interpreted by a health worker, can immediately upgrade the quality of service and access for the thousands of individuals served by each center.
-Ongoing work is also focusing on developing a rapid diagnostic assay for Dengue, the fastest growing vector-borne viral infection in the world.

-The Mehta research group is also helping setup active surveillance systems for infectious diseases such as Dengue and Tuberculosis in Ecuador and India.
-The aims include using epidemiologic tools to conduct surveillance for early detection of these diseases, expand surveillance and epidemiology training and capacity in partner countries, and increase research in identifying nutritional and immunological risk factors for these diseases.
+I have a long-standing interest in identifying modifiable risk factors for preventing the acquisition, transmission, and progression of infections focusing on nutritional status, both through observational studies, and randomized controlled trials.
+My research group is helping setup active surveillance systems for nutritional status and infectious diseases such as Dengue and Tuberculosis in Ecuador and India to facilitate early detection and triage/referral of various illnesses, interrupt transmission cycles, and characterize the background population for future intervention, efficacy, and effectiveness studies.
+The aims include expanding surveillance and epidemiology training and capacity in partner countries, and increase research in identifying nutritional and immunological risk factors for these diseases.